SOliv1/boutique_ado_v1/readme/README3.md

     stripe test card number = 4242424242424242
     You can use any CVC, any date in the future for the expiration date.
     And any five-digit postal code.
+## Stripes Part 6 - success order order_form
+        Create checkout/views.py continue success orderform
+        add to checkout/urls.py success
+## Stripes Part 7
+        Create success template along side of checkout.html template Go to init-_py and add details to that *default_app_config = 'checkout.apps.CheckoutConfig'*
+        make a tiny adjustment to the order models update_total method by adding or zero to the end of this line that aggregates all the line item totals.
+        This will prevent an error if we manually delete all the line items from an order by making sure that this sets the order total to zero instead of none. test card no = 4242424242424242